Shine on Harvey Moon

 Shine on Harvey Moon is a British television series made by WitzEnd Productions and Central Television for ITV from 8 January 1982 to 23 August 1985 and briefly revived in 1995 by Meridian Broadcasting.

 This generally light-hearted series was created by comedy writers Laurence Marks and Maurice Gran.
 The series is set in the East End of London shortly after the Second World War.
 On being demobbed, RAF serviceman Harvey Moon, played by Kenneth Cranham, returns home and finds his family involved in various troubles.
 His wife Rita, played by Maggie Steed, is not interested in resuming their relationship and works in a seedy nightclub frequented by American servicemen.
 He becomes involved with the Labour Party and campaigns against the local Hackney branch of the far right Union Movement, after his mother expresses support for the UM, albeit briefly.

 The name of the series is a wordplay on the title of the popular 1908 song "Shine On, Harvest Moon!".
-The first series was commissioned and recorded by ATV, (the forerunner to Central Television), at their Elstree studios, with the second series recorded in the same studios under the ownership of Central Television and with the remaining series filmed at Central's new facilities in Nottingham.
+The first series was commissioned and recorded by ATV (the forerunner to Central Television), at their Elstree studios, with the second series recorded in the same studios under the ownership of Central Television; the remaining series was filmed at Central's new facilities in Nottingham.